NSO-developer/ha-hcc/raft-upgrade-l2/README.md

 This demo uses Docker containers to set up the Tail-f HCC NSO package in layer 2 mode with NSO and its dependencies and perform an NSO version upgrade and package version upgrade as described in the NSO Administration Guide chapter "Tail-f HCC Package".
-The steps for the paris, london, and berlin nodes described by the documentation are implemented by the setup.sh, compose.yaml, common-services.yml, manager.Dockerfile, Dockerfile, manager-etc/manager_setup.sh, node-etc/node_setup.sh, manager-etc/demo.sh, manager-etc/upgrade_nso.sh, manager-etc/upgrade_packages.sh, and
+The steps for the paris nodes described by the documentation are implemented by the setup.sh, compose.yaml, common-services.yml, manager.Dockerfile, Dockerfile, manager-etc/manager_setup.sh, node-etc/node_setup.sh, manager-etc/demo.sh, manager-etc/upgrade_nso.sh, manager-etc/upgrade_packages.sh, and